yadPe/beatconnect_client/README.md

 ### Prerequisites

-* NodeJs v8.10 or higher and npm installed
+- NodeJs v14 or higher and yarn

 ### Installing